-Per Article C6.13.6.1.4a, for a flexural member, it is recommended that the smaller section at the point of the splice be taken as the side of the splice that has the smaller calculated moment of inertia for the noncomposite section.
+As specified in Article C6.13.6.1.4a, for a flexural member, it is recommended that the smaller section at the point of the splice be taken as the side of the splice that has the smaller product of the calculated moment of inertia for the noncomposite steel section and the smallest specified minimum flange yield strength on the side of the splice under consideration.
 Therefore, girder section properties at Field Splice #1 on Girder G2 should be taken as those computed previously for the design Section G2-1 illustrated in this design example, as it is the smaller section at this splice location.
 Reference the tables and computations provided in Section 7.2 of this design example.

-Furthermore, in accordance with Article 6.13.6.1.4a, the flexural stresses due to the factored loads at the strength limit state and for checking slip of bolted connections at the point of the splice shall be determined using gross section properties.
+Furthermore, in accordance with Article 6.13.6.1.4a, the flexural stresses due to the factored loads at the strength limit state and for checking slip of bolted connections at the point of the splice are to be determined using gross section properties.